 The labor union boasted 50,000 members by the end of the 1970s.
 But according to the UFW’s last Labor Organization Annual Report filed with the U.S. Department of Labor, as of Dec.
 31, 2012 the union had only 4,443 members.
 So it has declined by more than 90 percent.
 By contrast, today the California Teachers Association lists 325,000 members.

-In order to breathe new life into the union, many in the farming community claim the ALRB and UFW appear to have joined forces to reverse their misfortune by targeting one… Read More
+In order to breathe new life into the union, many in the farming community claim the ALRB and UFW appear to have joined forces to reverse their misfortune… Read More